 - design for film and television

 It's important to make sure that any course you are considering offers the appropriate training.
-Some courses, available at various levels, have been assessed by the television and film industry and are approved by Creative Skillset, the industry skills body.
-Details of these can be found at Creative Skillset Courses Directory.
+Some courses, available at various levels, have been assessed by the television and film industry and are approved by ScreenSkills, the skills body for screen-based creative industries.
+Details of these can be found at ScreenSkills - Education & training.

 Entry without an academic qualification is common, but you'll need to be able to demonstrate knowledge of, and commitment to, the media industry.